qoherent/ria-hub-docs/docs/content/.Administration/reverse-proxies.md

     - "traefik.http.routers.gitea.middlewares=gitea-stripprefix"
 ```

-This config assumes that you are handling HTTPS on the traefik side and using HTTP between Gitea and traefik.
+This config assumes that you are handling HTTPS on the traefik side and using HTTP between RIA Hub and traefik.

 Then you **MUST** set something like `[server] ROOT_URL = http://example.com/gitea/` correctly in your configuration.

 ## General sub-path configuration

-Usually it's not recommended to put Gitea in a sub-path, it's not widely used and may have some issues in rare cases.
+Usually it's not recommended to put RIA Hub in a sub-path, it's not widely used and may have some issues in rare cases.

-If you really need to do so, to make Gitea works with sub-path (eg: `http://example.com/gitea/`), here are the requirements:
+If you really need to do so, to make RIA Hub works with sub-path (eg: `http://example.com/gitea/`), here are the requirements:

 1. Set `[server] ROOT_URL = http://example.com/gitea/` in your `app.ini` file.
 2. Make the reverse-proxy pass `http://example.com/gitea/foo` to `http://gitea-server:3000/foo`.